wesruv/target.en/help/c-activities/t-automated-personalization/experience-preview.md

 1. Review and/or specify your URLs.

    * If you are using the Visual Experience Composer, the default URL you specified for the activity is entered automatically and a link is generated for each experience in your activity.
 You can change this URL and add others, if desired.
    * If you are using the Form-Based Experience Composer, no default URL is entered automatically.
-If you haven't previously created Experience URLs, click **Add New URL**.
+If you haven't previously created experience preview URLs, click **Add New URL**.
 You must specify all URLs you want to preview as well as a name for each URL.

    You can add multiple URLs, which is useful when running a multi-page test or a template test and you want to preview the activity on more than one page.